Study systems include

 My current field work is an intensive observational study of lamb pneumonia epidemics in the Hells Canyon region of ID, WA, and OR.
 The primary objective of this project is to estimate the contribution of host contact patterns to the odds that a given host develops disease.
 Additionally, the resulting field data will be used to estimate critical epidemiological rates, such as disease incubation period, proportion of adults harboring pathogens, mortality rates among symptomatic lambs, etc. Field work is being carried out under the guidance of Frances Cassirer (IDFG research biologist), who coordinates a long-term study on pneumonia in Hells Canyon.

 Ongoing analytical projects consist of a detailed investigation of how information on individual frailties can be leveraged to expand our knowledge of a disease process, and a simulation study exploring linkages between within-host disease pneumonia progressions and population-level survival rates.

-My statistical interests include data display, survival analysis (particularly semiparametric and nonparametric approaches), mixed effects modeling, and resampling methodologies.
+My statistical interests include spatial and spatiotemporal process modeling, survival analysis (particularly semiparametric and nonparametric approaches), mixed effects modeling, and resampling methodologies.